dubeyPraY/Quantum_solution_to_the_boolean_satisfiability_problem/README.md

 ## Known Issues
 - The algorithm currently requires the clauses to be in CNF (Conjunctive Normal Form) and requires sorting of the clauses based on the number of literals in each clause.
 - The algorithm currently does not handle single literal clauses robustly.
-For example boolean function contating $x_1$ or $(x_1 \lor x_2) \land (x_1 \lor \bar x_2)$ may not let the algorithm to converge.
+For example boolean function containing $x_1$ or $(x_1 \lor x_2) \land (x_1 \lor \bar x_2)$ may not let the algorithm to converge.
 In such cases, it may produce extra non-solution states along with a complexity value as "None".
 - Use of machine learning and reinforcement learning to optimize the circuit generation is not yet implemented; we expect it to improve the circuit depth and performance.
 - We are still working to resolve certain edge cases where the algorithm may not converge to a solution, particularly in cases with complex overlapping clauses.
 These can be addressed by reordering of clauses, we hope for a more robust solution in the future.
 - Note that the work is still in progress, and we are actively working on improving the algorithm and its implementation.
 We welcome contributions and suggestions to enhance the solution.

 ## References
+- Y. Prabhat, Quantum solution to the boolean satisfiability problem, preprint DOI http://dx.doi.org/10.13140/RG.2.2.10572.94080.
 - Y. Prabhat, S. Thakur, and A. Raina, Structured quantum search algorithm: A quantum leap, arXiv preprint 2504.03426 (2025).